daocoa/gitcoin-passport-eligibility/audit-files/commit-e347146/report.md

 # Protocol Summary

-GitcoinPassportDecoder is used to retrieve an addresses' passport score entirely onchain.
+GitcoinPassportDecoder is used to retrieve an addresses' Gitcoin Passport score onchain.

 # Disclaimer